luizbgomide/sovereign/rules.md

 Saving throws are rolled to resist some unusual danger or chance hazard.
 To make a saving throw, a person rolls 1d20 and tries to get equal or higher than their saving throw target.
 Sometimes a save might have bonuses or penalties applied to the roll, but a natural roll of 1 on the die always fails the save, and a natural roll of 20 is always a success.

-There are four types of saving throws.
-Usually it will be obvious which type is most appropriate for a threat, but the GM can decide in marginal situations.
+There are three types of saving throws.
+Usually it will be obvious which type is most appropriate for a threat, but the GM makes the call.

 <strong id="physical">Physical</strong> saves resist exhaustion, poisons, diseases, or other bodily afflictions.
 A Delver's Physical saving throw target is equal to 16 minus their character level and the highest of their STR or CON.

 <strong id="evasion">Evasion</strong> saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
 A Delver’s Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.

 <strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
 A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their WIS or CHA.

-**Luck** saves are used when only blind chance can save a Delver, regardless of their native abilities.
-A Delver’s Luck saving throw target is equal to 16 minus their character level, unmodified by their attributes.

 NPCs have a single saving throw target equal to 15 minus half their rounded-down hit dice.
 Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.